 While a charge doesn’t guarantee a conviction, you have to fight back in order to clear your name.
-By working with a Freehold shoplifting lawyer from Clark & Clark, LLC, you can get the defense strategy that provides the best chance for a dismissal or acquittal.
+By working with a Freehold shoplifting lawyer from Clark, Clark & Noonan, LLC., LLC, you can get the defense strategy that provides the best chance for a dismissal or acquittal.

 New Jersey Penalties for Shoplifting Charges

 How serious your shoplifting charge is depends on the total value of the merchandise you’re accused of stealing:

 - Merchandise Worth $7,500 or More – Second-degree indictable offense, fine up to $150,000, five to ten years in prison